 Related content for project "Public Participation and the European Water Framework Directive (HarmoniCOP)" (project ID 1975)

-Ecologic Institute compiled the national study for Germany, which focused on the Rhine and Elbe basins and mainly analyzed the origins and past experiences of public participation approaches in water management.
+Ecologic Institute compiled the national study for Germany, which focused on the Rhine and Elbe basins and mainly analyzed the origins and experiences of public participation approaches in water management.
 The study is available for download.

 Ecologic Institute supported the Institute for Environmental Systems Research at the University of Osnabrück in conducting a real-time case study in the Elbe basin.
 The main research focus of this study was the interplay of authorities and the various interest groups.
 The study is available for download.